cnanders/matlab-npoint/README.md

 ### Checking for LC.400 in Terminal

+Connect a USB cable between your computer and the LC400 and power on the LC400.
 In terminal, you can list all of the available COM ports by name by running:

 `ls  -l /dev/{tty,cu}.*`